farl-opa/hnefatafl-terminal/README.md

     ```sh
     cargo run
     ```
-4. For the game to start, connect two clients from two different terminals.
+3. For the game to start, connect two clients from two different terminals.
+For each pair of clients connected, a new session will start in a different thread, what allows the user to run multiple game sessions at the same time.

 ## Project Structure